 II.
 To prospectively evaluate the incidence of CD30+ expression in malignant mesothelioma during the screening process.

 III.
 To determine whether CD30+ expression levels in tumor tissue correlate to response to brentuximab vedotin.

 I. To collect archival or new tissue and blood for correlative studies.

 II.
 Next generation sequencing (NGS) will be conducted on adequate tumor tissue specimens.

 III.
-Exploratory analysis: Bank peripheral blood at baseline and time of progression for subsequent cytokine or reverse phase protein array (RPPA).
+Exploratory analysis: Bank peripheral blood at baseline for subsequent cytokine or reverse phase protein array (RPPA).

 Patients receive brentuximab vedotin intravenously (IV) over 30 minutes on day 1.
 Courses repeat every 21 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up at 30 days, 3 months, 6 months and then every 6 months thereafter.

 M D Anderson Cancer Center